enterstudio/mobywhale-chan.github.io/_posts/2015-05-19-defeating-the-fear-monster-of-public-speaking.md

 (thank you to [Nicole Sullivan](http://twitter.com/stubbornella) for sharing this tip with me)

 ### No one started as a great public speaker
 Public speaking is damn hard, which is why no one ever started as an expert at it.
 You see all those amazing speakers on TED?
 I bet none of them started as an expert.
 I bet they all became amazing speakers through hours of practice and maybe even years of experience.
-In fact, Dr Jill Bolte-Tyalor sad she practiced her 18-minute TED talk 200 times!
-This just goes to show how much of a part practice plays in a great talk.
+In fact, Dr Jill Bolte-Tyalor said she practiced her TED talk 200 times!
+This just goes to show how important practice is to doing a great talk.
 We all need to start from somewhere.
 And like everything, with practice, we can all be better at public speaking.
 But first, we need to step outside of our comfort zone and give it a go.

 ### The audience is generally supportive
-We all want to be liked, so it’s normal to worry about people not liking our presentation.
-But I doubt any audience goes to a talk and think, “Gees I really hope the speaker will do a terrible job”.
+We all want to be liked, so it’s normal to worry about people not liking our presentations.
+But I doubt any audience goes to a talk and think, “Gees, I really hope the speaker will do a terrible job”.
 People are generally supportive of the speakers.
 Yes, there will be an occasion when some people won’t like your talk and that’s just reality.
 Don’t let that deter you though!
 Try to focus on the positives, but at the same time, seek constructive feedback from people.
 Maybe even ask the event organisers for their thoughts on your talk before you give it, see if the content aligns to what they think the audience is expecting.
 I am sure they would be more than happy to help you as they’d want to have the best event possible.

 ### There isn’t right or wrong sometimes
 Often we worry the information we give out is incorrect but a lot of the times, there isn’t really right or wrong.
 It might just be your approach to a problem is different, but it doesn’t make it wrong.
 For example, if I give a talk about CSS naming conventions, my approach might be different to other people’s, but it doesn’t necessarily mean it’s wrong.
 We all approach problems differently under different circumstances, and that’s what makes all our talks unique in their own ways.